IntelRealSense/librealsense/wrappers/tensorflow/README.md

 #### monitoring tensorboard

 # Tools
+The tools RMSE and convert to bag, are used to track improvement and accuracy of a trained model.

 ##  RMSE
 Used to show surface smoothness by showing RMSE of pixels inside a selected rectangle on image.
 The Whiter the pixels, the more far they are.